mpostol/OPC-UA-OOI/Networking/SemanticData/README_MQTTMapping.md

 OPC UA PubSub interoperability doesn't depend on any functionality provided by the Message Oriented Middleware.
 In general, according to the OPC UA PubSub Specification Subscriber and Publisher can be interconnected using any transparent Messages Transport infrastructure providing unreliable service that provides no guarantees for delivery and no protection from duplication.
 Applying MQTT means that some functionality related to communication reliability, data selection and distribution is delegated to the MQTT `Server`.

-> By design the component `DataManagemnt` implemented in the project [Networking.SemanticData](https://github.com/mpostol/OPC-UA-OOI/tree/master/Networking/SemanticData) is compliant with the OPC UA PubSub specification.
+> By design the component `DataManagement` implemented in the project [Networking.SemanticData](https://github.com/mpostol/OPC-UA-OOI/tree/master/Networking/SemanticData) is compliant with the [OPC UA Specification Part 14 PubSub](https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-14-pubsub/).
-> It must be stressed that because the OPC UA Secyfication Part 14 PubSub is not jet released content of this document may change in future.
+> It must be stressed that because the [OPC UA Specification Part 14 PubSub](https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-14-pubsub/) has been just released the content of this document may change in future.

 ## MQTT mapping.